Background pattern

 Do not store at a temperature above 30°C.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE point of your pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packages and medications you no longer need at the SIGRE point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packages and medications you no longer need.
+This will help protect the environment.

 Composition of Ibuprofeno Pharmex